hchiba1/rdf-misc/README.md

 $ orphanet.rq > orphanet.tsv
 ```

-Or without writing the query file, you can also use the spang
+Even without writing the query file, you can execute spang
-comand-line shortcuts, which is equivalent to the query file.
+with comand-line shortcuts, which is equivalent to the query file.
 ```
 $ spang2 -e orphanet -P oboInOwl:hasDbXref > orphanet.tsv
 ```